-31/12/2021
+31 December 31 December

+2022 2021

-CHF
+CHF CHF

-2. Servicer receivables 45,183
+Servicer receivables - 45,183

-The servicer receivables represent instalments collected by the Servicer from lessees that had not yet been paid to the Company at the reporting date.
-Based on the cumulative gross loss ratio at year-end (0.23%) and the relative small amount of the servicer receivables it was decided to not recognise an expected loss provision for the servicer receivable outstanding.
+The servicer receivables as per year-end 2021 represent instalments collected by the Servicer from lessees that had not yet been paid to the Company at the reporting date.
+Based on the cumulative gross loss ratio at year-end 2021 (0.23%) and the relative small amount of the servicer receivables it was decided to not recognise an expected loss provision for the servicer receivables outstanding as per 31 December 2021.

-3. Cash and cash equivalents (restricted)
+[3] Cash and cash equivalents (restricted)